-A summary of the various planning funds proposed for use by the Capital Area MPO during FY 2017 is provided in the following table and chart.
+A summary of the various planning funds proposed for use by the Capital Area MPO during FY 2019 is provided in the following table and chart.
+It should be noted that the NCDOT Transportation Planning Division will hold a call for new projects to be funded with SPR dollars in February 2018, and the allocation of SPR funding to CAMPO may increase as a result of that process.